 All on-premise / dedicated instance of BlobCity ship with a default user named

 root.
-The password of the
+The password of the root user is also

-root user has full administrative rights on the database.
+root.
+The root user has full administrative rights on the database.
 It is highly recommended that you change the password of the

 root user, or create new users and delete the